dbanetto/uni/project-01/report.md

 square.
 This is governed by the `AtomicReference<Crawler>` in the Square class which is updated as a part of the Crawler's method `step`.

+The square has no interaction to other threads but multiple threads could access a thread and mutate at once.
+To control these interactions Atomic References are used to ensure a one thread does not override the progress made by another thread.
+This is done for keeping track of who is on the square and what marks have been placed, in particular the protocol around updating a mark from unvisited to alive to throughly checked to ensure it does not override a more important marking such as golden route or dead end.

 ### Maze

 _The one thing stopping this good night_